saipheblue/saitech.blog/content/post/post_2/index.md

 image: 1.png
 ---

-Did you know you can colorize and print all IP addresses and interfaces on Linux in a tabular format for better readability?
+Did you know you can display all IP addresses and interfaces on Linux in a neatly formatted table for easier reading?

 The syntax is:
 ```